-How many spots?
-When does it begin?
+How many spots are available?
+When does the process begin?

-What are criteria to be a candidate?
+What are the criteria to be a candidate?

 Specific criteria – languages

 LANGUAGE 1: You can choose among the 24 official languages of the EU and you should have, minimum, a C1 level.
 If you are a native speaker, you should qualify yourself as C2 and be CAREFUL! do not say you have a level below C1 for any language competence (listening, reading, oral communication, written communication…), otherwise you will be disqualified automatically.
 The computer-based tests or CBT (verbal, numerical and abstract reasoning) will be taken in Language 1 and also we can fill in our application (except the Talent Screener) in this language.